pentagramswheel/libra/README.md

 4. `int MAX_SCORE` - the maximum score for a team.
 5. `int NUM_PLAUERS_TO_END_DRAFT_BEFORE_START` - the number of players required to formally end the draft, if it hasn't actually started yet.
 6. `int NUM_PLAYERS_TO_END_DRAFT_AFTER_START` - the number of players required to formally end the draft, if it has started already.
-7. `List<String> endButtonClicked` - the players who have clicked the "End Draft" button consecutively.
+7. `HashSet<String> endButtonClicked` - the players who have clicked the "End Draft" button consecutively.
 8. `String messageID` - the Discord message ID of the draft request.

 ----